trueos/pcbsd/src-qt5/docs/controlpanel.rst

 * **Start Replication:** if you have configured a remote server, this option will start a replication now, rather than waiting for the scheduled time.

-The "Disks" tab provides the same functionality of :ref:`Mirroring the System to a Local Disk`, but from the GUI rather than the command line.
+The "Disks" menu provides the same functionality of :ref:`Mirroring the System to a Local Disk`, but from the GUI rather than the command line.
 You should read that section before attempting to use any of the disk options in this menu.
 It also lets you start and stop a ZFS scrub.

 The options available in this menu are: